leoadec/leoadec.github.io/_collections/_papers/spectator-qubits.md

     citation: 17
 ---
 In this paper, we analyse how much information about errors can be extracted from measurements of a qubit.
-My main contribution was on deriving the formulas for the limits on the amount of information that can be acquired.
+My main contribution was deriving the formulas for the limits on the amount of information that can be acquired.